GluuFederation/flex/docs/admin/admin-ui/introduction.md

 ## Flex License

 After installation Admin UI can be accessed on `https://hostname/admin` (the `hostname` is provided during setup).
+The web interface can be accessed only after submitting a valid `license key` issue from Gluu.

+User can generate a 30 days trial license using this interface.
+To enjoy long time uninterrupted access to Admin UI get a flex license-key issued from Gluu.

-The web interface will ask for a valid `license key` issue from Gluu.
-The user will need to enter a valid license key and submit it.
-This is a one-time activity and the application will not ask for license-key again (when accessing Admin UI) until it is expired.
+The application will not ask for license-key again (when accessing Admin UI) until it is expired.

 ![image](../../assets/admin-ui/license-key-submit.png)